sitegui/asyncProtocol/nodejs/README.md

 The main object, returned by `require("async-protocol")`

 ## new aP(socket, [isClient])
-Creates a new asyncProtocol connection, wrapping an already oppened net (or tls) `socket`.
+Creates a new asyncProtocol connection, wrapping an already opened net (or tls) `socket`.
 `isClient` is a boolean to indicate if the socket represents the client-side (true) or server-side (false, default).

 ## aP.registerServerCall(id, [argsFormat, [returnFormat]])